ahmetbarisdurak/LongestPathProblem/readme2.txt

 FindLongestPathCombination: This function combines the results of multiple algorithms to find the longest path.

 CreateGraph: This function filters out edges in the graph that do not meet distance and tolerance criteria.
+So it creates a graph

 CheckPath: This function validates whether a found path is correct based on certain criteria.